Laichian/CodeProjects/README.md

 # CodeProjects
-Hello there!/This repository holds my programming projects done during the period of stanCode SC101 course.
+Hello there!\This repository holds my programming projects done during the period of stanCode SC101 course.